-All District schools, regardless of whether they receive Title I funds, shall provide services that, taken as a whole, are substantially comparable.
+All District schools provide services that, taken as a whole, are substantially comparable.
 Teachers, administrators, and other staff shall be assigned to schools in a manner that ensures equivalency among the District's schools.
-Curriculum materials and instructional supplies shall be provided in a manner that ensures equivalency among the District's schools.
-The District maintains programs, activities, and procedures for the engagement of parents/guardians and families of students receiving services, or enrolled in programs, under Title I. These programs, activities, and procedures are described in District-level and School-level compacts.
-The Superintendent or designee shall develop a District-Level Parent and Family Engagement Compact according to Title I requirements.
+Curriculum materials and instructional supplies shall be provided in a manner that ensures equivalency among our schools.